suangnet/Nodejs-Server-Magisk/README.md

 4. Tap **"Install from storage"** and select the zip file.
 5. Reboot your device.

-The service will start automatically after the boot animation finishes.
+The service will start automatically after system boot.

 ## 🚀 Deployment (How to use)